warmist/scripts/docs/armoks-blessing.rst

 `brainwash` on all dwarves currently on the map.
 This is an extreme change, which sets every stat and trait to an ideal easy-to-satisfy preference.

-Without providing arguments, only attributes, age, and personalities will be adjusted.
-Adding arguments allows for skills or classes to be adjusted to legendary (maximum).

 Usage:

 ``armoks-blessing``
     Adjust stats and personalities to an ideal for all dwarves.
+No skills will be modified.
 ``armoks-blessing all``
     In addition to the stat and personality adjustments, set all skills for all dwarves to legendary.